find-hridoy/travel-guru/README.md

--This website is primarily for travelers. <br/>
+❖ Make a website for travelers.
+They can choose any place and learn about the hotel arrangements there.<br/>
--They can choose any place from this website and learn about the hotel arrangements there.<br/>
+❖ Users can log in by using Google or Email or Facebook.<br/>
--This is a dynamic website.<br/>
+❖ Google Map and other features have to.<br/>

 -**[Live Website](https://travel-guru-pro.web.app/)**

 <h3 align="left">Languages and Tools:</h3>